medined/silver-argint/docs/update-jenkins-with-cluster-credentials.md

 firefox http://localhost:8080
 ```

 * In Jenkins, create a credential which can be used to connect to a kubernetes cluster.
-The ID below is the credentialSId needed in the pipeline.
+The ID below is the credentials needed in the pipeline.
     * Click Credentials.
     * Click System.
     * Clck Add domain.